 The Greater Sydney Commission has set a housing target of 1,150 additional dwellings between 2016 and 2021 for Hawkesbury LGA.
-This target has been set to address the housing demand from a projected population of 77,048 in 2036 which is down from the previous 2016 projection of 85,050 in 2036.
+This target has been set to address the housing demand from a projected population of 85,050 in 2036.